How Language Develops in Your Child’s Mind?

 - Encourage peer interaction.
 Make opportunities for your child to mingle and converse, as you keep a close watch.

 Enjoy your child’s little victories every day and soon you will have her chatting with you and scouting for chances to chat with others!
-Let her take some liberties as you keep a close watch – it will do wonders to her self-confidence.
+Let her take some liberties as you keep a close watch – it will do wonders for her self-confidence.

 Do you remember when your child spoke her first sentence?
 What did she say?
 We would love to have you share the experience with us.
 The comments section awaits your story!